biointec/nexus/README.md

 keywords = {Algorithms, Bioinformatics, Computer science, High-performance computing in bioinformatics},
 ```--->

+**Important:** To use Nexus v1.1.0 instead of v1.0.0, the index must be rebuilt.

 These instructions will get you a copy of the project up and running on your local machine.

 #  Prerequisites